CarrieForle/really-optimized-english/README.md

-# Really Optimized English (WIP)
+# Really Optimized English (Concept)

 ![](/roe/layout-hd.png)

-A keyboard layout aimed for typing English as fast as posstble.
+A keyboard layout aimed for typing English as fast as posstble, which don't take the compatibility to other languages and shortcut friendliness into account.
 The key placement is heavily based on [first20hours/google-10000-english](https://github.com/first20hours/google-10000-english).

 ## Download
 [PKL](/releases/latest/download/roe.zip)

+## How is this _optimized_?
+idk why ask